jallard-007/ReactConnect4/README.md

 # React-Connect4

-React and Bootstrap version of my existing Connect4 project.
-Purpose of this was to learn React
+React and version of my existing Connect4 project.
+Purpose was to learn the basics of React

-Moved focus to React-Redux version